gussae/CoreOneReact/README.md

 ![Image description](images/architecture.jpg)

 1. The sensor component is developed with the AWS IoT Device SDK for Javascript.
-The sensor is registered as a Thing in IoT Core and publishes random pH values for six sensors in a JSON payload to the Cloud every 2 seconds.
+The sensors are registered as _Things_ in IoT Core and publish random values to the Cloud on a configurable frequency.
+Metadata about each sensor, such as its geolocation, is stored in a _Thing Shadow_.

-2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function.
+2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function and an IoT Analytic.

 3. The Node js Lambda function executes a GraphQL mutatation in AppSync.
 The mutation saves the latest value for the sensor in DynamoDB and broadcasts the latest value in real-time to the web dashboard.
 The Lambda function uses an IAM role and policy to obtain permissions to interact with AppSync.

-4. The React web dashboard application is written in Typescript and subscribes to the AppSync sensor update subscriptions.
+4. The React web dashboard application is written in Typescript and subscribes to the AppSync sensor subscriptions.
 When new  values are received, the map on the screen is updated in real-time to reflect the new sensor values.
 The application uses Cognito to authenticate users and allow them to perform the AppSync subscription.

 ## Getting Started